-Busch won the inaugural NASCAR Chase for the Cup in 2004, tying Jeff Gordon for the distinction of being the third-youngest champion in series history at 26 years, 3 months, 27 days.
+Busch won the inaugural NASCAR Chase for the Cup in 2004 at the age of 26 years, 3 months, 27 days.

 Busch, who held off runner-up Jimmie Johnson by only eight points, finished with three wins, one pole, 10 top-fives and 21 top-10s.

-Although Busch scored three wins and made the “Chase for the Cup” for a second consecutive season, the 2005 season is one Busch will want to forget, despite agreeing to take over the famed No. 2 Miller Lite machine from the retiring Rusty Wallace at the end of the season.
+Although Busch scored three wins and made the post-season for a second consecutive season, the 2005 season is one Busch will want to forget, despite agreeing to take over the famed No. 2 Miller Lite machine from the retiring Rusty Wallace at the end of the season.

 After feuding over his contract negotiations with owner Jack Roush, Busch was finally let go in the last month of the season.
 With two races to go, Roush let Busch step out of the car two races earlier as he was suspended by Roush for the remainder of the Cup Series season in response to a police altercation in Phoenix.